lightning-tv/solid/docs/essentials/focus.md

 ## `skipFocus`

 Adding `skipFocus` to any element will prevent it from receiving focus.
-This is primarily used by Row & Column components to have children which should be skipped on key presses.
+This is primarily used by Row & Column components to have children which should be skipped on key presses and useMouse.

 ### Example